ArturQuirino/UpcomingMovies/README.md

 ## Build
 There are no specific requirements to build and run this project.
 You just need to have Xamarin installed and a device to run.
-Although this application was tested only on Android, it should also works fine on iOS.
+Although this application was tested only on Android, it should also work fine on iOS.

 ### Third party libraries
 This project used those libraries: